PetraElgemyr/bffstrays/README.md

 I decided to re-make the existing site [Bff Strays](https://bffstrays.se/) as my degree project at Medieinstitutet.
 Bff Strays is a non-profit organization that focuses on giving stray dogs from Spain new homes in Sweden.

+-

+You can view the project live [here](https://bffstrays.vercel.app/)

 ## Tech stack

 This project is made with Vite and I use React and typescript.
 The styling is mainly styled components and some scss.
 For code structuring I use ESLint.
 I also use some components and icons from libraries such as Material UI, CoreUI, Bootstrap, and the font "Korolev" from Adobe.